-I hold an Associate Fellowship from the Higher Education Academy (AFHEA), and have developed my teaching practice as a seminar tutor on the following modules:
+I hold an Associate Fellowship from the Higher Education Academy (AFHEA), and have developed my teaching practice as a seminar tutor on various world and postcolonial literature modules.

 - 2017–18: postgraduate rep for the School of Languages, Cultures and Societies, together with co-reps Bashar Almaani, Nathan Brand and Souhaila Messaoudi.